juju/docs/src/en/getting-started.md

 ```

 This command will open a new window in your default web browser and use
-[Ubuntu SSO][ubuntusso] to authorise your account.
+[Ubuntu SSO][ubuntuSSO] to authorise your account.
 If the browser doesn't open,
 you can manually copy and paste the unique authorisation URL from the command
 output.